joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

 Fourth Earth Lore uses magic.
 Spells are tied to stones, carried by characters.
 Casting magic happens similar to using a tool; if the character has the stone, they can attempt to cast the spell.
 Each spell has a difficulty to cast.
-Spells can be classified as mundane and combat as well as occuring from the inside-out and the outside-in.
+Spells can be classified as mundane and combat as well as occuring from the inside-out or the outside-in.

 A spark spell, for example, might be a mundane, inside-out spell; a spark appears in the middle of inorganic material, usually with the hopes of starting a fire.
 A fire ball, might be a combat, outside-in spell; starting from the caster and hurled at a target, and taking the resistance of the target into account.

-For combat spells, the difficulty position of the defender is reduced by half or 1 position, whichever is greater.
-If the calculated difficulty is greater than a difficulty position 8, it stays a difficulty position 8; less than 0 becomes 0.
+For combat spells, the difficulty level of the defender is reduced by half or 1 level, whichever is greater.
+If the calculated difficulty is greater than 8, difficulty level is 8; less than 0 becomes 0.

 ### Tool decay and destruction extension